nuletizia/CODINE-copula-estimator/README.md

 This repository contains the official implementation of the following paper:

-Copula Density Neural Estimation - under submission
+Copula Density Neural Estimation

-If you use the repository for your experiments, please cite the paper.
+If you use the repository for your experiments, please cite the paper: http://arxiv.org/abs/2211.15353

 <img src="https://github.com/nuletizia/CODINE-copula-estimator/blob/main/teaser_toy.jpg" width=400>